Transforming Juvenile Probation

 This Certificate Program is offered by the Center for Juvenile Justice Reform (CJJR) and developed in partnership with and support from the Annie E. Casey Foundation (Casey).
 The curricula for the program are based on the principles and practices outlined in the Casey Foundation publication, Transforming Juvenile Probation: A Vision for Getting It Right, and the CJJR and CSG Justice Center publication, Transforming Juvenile Justice Systems to Improve Public Safety and Youth Outcomes.

-The Certificate Program builds on Casey’s more than 25 years of experience with the Juvenile Detention Alternatives Initiative® (JDAI) and five years of studying probation with researchers, practitioners, youth, families, and pilot probation transformation sites.
-The Program also rests on the decades of experience of CJJR and the CSG Justice Center in delivering high-quality training and technical assistance to juvenile justice systems across the country on research-based and data-driven policies and practices to improve outcomes for youth.
+The Certificate Program builds on Casey’s 30 years of experience with the Juvenile Detention Alternatives Initiative® (JDAI) and decades of studying probation with researchers, practitioners, youth, families, and pilot probation transformation sites.
+The Program also utilizes CJJR’s experience in delivering high-quality training and technical assistance (TA) to juvenile justice systems across the country on research-based, data-driven policies and practices to improve outcomes for youth.

 Over the past two decades, juvenile justice systems in the United States have seen significant advancements—juvenile arrest rates have dropped to historical lows, and incarceration rates have been halved.
 Despite these gains, however, recidivism rates remain unacceptably high for youth under system supervision, and resources invested in supervision and services have not consistently produced improved outcomes.